ibm-cloud-docs/openshift/openshift_versions_415.md

 VPC cluster workers use the private network to communicate with the cluster master.
 Previously, for VPC clusters that had the public service endpoint enabled, if the private network was blocked or unavailable, then the cluster workers could fall back to using the public network to communicate with the cluster master.

-In Secure by Default clusters, falling back to the public network is not an option because public outbound traffic from the cluster workers is blocked.
+In clusters with Secure by Default outbound traffic protection, falling back to the public network is not an option because public outbound traffic from the cluster workers is blocked.
 You might want to disable outbound traffic protection to allow this public network backup option, however, there is a better alternative.
 Instead, if there a temporary issue with the worker-to-master connection over the private network, then, at that time, you can add a temporary security group rule to the `kube-clusterID` security group to allow outbound traffic to the cluster master `apiserver` port.
 This way you allow only traffic for the `apiserver` instead of all traffic.
 Later, when the problem is resolved, you can remove the temporary rule.

 ## Allowing outbound traffic after creating a 4.15 cluster